 When you’re looking at sun safety for schools, hard roof structures are great for outdoor learning or lunch areas, while fabric shade canopies can work well for playground shade.

-3. Protecting Playground Equipment
+3. Shading School Playground Equipment

 Since commercial playground equipment is manufactured with steel and plastic components, these pieces can get rather warm sitting in direct sunlight.